-Auckland violence: Stabbings, assaults leave several in hospital
+Auckland violence: Stabbings, assaults put several in hospital

 Four people have been hurt in an early morning stabbing incident in downtown Auckland - one of a number of disorder incidents in the city overnight.

-The violence broke out just after 4am at a bar on Wyndham Street.
-A police spokesperson said three people were reported to have been stabbed and a fourth person knocked unconscious.
+The violence broke out just after 4am at a bar on Wyndham St. A police spokesperson said three people were reported to have been stabbed and a fourth person knocked unconscious.

 All were taken to hospital but their conditions were not thought to be serious, the spokesperson said.
-Police were still making enquiries.
+Police were still making inquiries.

 It was one of a number of disorder incidents in the central city overnight, including a man being hit by another man on Fort St, police said.